-Communal Mercalitos (Markets)
+Communal Mercalitos (small corner stores)

 The Communal Mercalitos are part of a strategy to alter the food distribution network of the state and transfer it to organized communities.
 These can then plan and distribute foodstuffs more equitably.
 They are organized through Community Councils and directly involve families and households in each community.